ianfnelson/blog.iannelson.uk/content/posts/2008-11-11-12-reasons-why-i-love-unit-tests.md

 Stop me if this conversation sound
 s at all familiar:

-> &#8220;How was your day today, darling?&#8221;
+> “How was your day today, darling?”
 >
-> &#8220;Ugh, don’t ask.
+> “Ugh, don’t ask.
 I spent, like, _seven hours_ trying to track down a bug.
-I pulled out Reflector, and even started debugging into the .NET framework class library &#8211; I was convinced for a while there it was a problem in System.String.
-But it turned out I just had some Boolean logic the wrong way round.&#8221;
+I pulled out Reflector, and even started debugging into the .NET framework class library – I was convinced for a while there it was a problem in System.String.
+But it turned out I just had some Boolean logic the wrong way round.”
 >
-> &#8220;That’s nice, dear.
-More mange tout?&#8221;
+> “That’s nice, dear.
+More mange tout?”

 Visual Studio has excellent debugging tools, but still, I’d rather be spending my time cutting new code, thanks all the same.
 I’m sure the clients who pay my invoices feel much the same.
 Catching the bugs early, through effective unit testing, means that I spend far less time in the debugger.